Register now for the next webinar (26/02):

 Free Excel template for supplier evaluation

-Price adjustment clause: definition & important aspects for buyers
+Price adjustment clause: definition, applications & advantages

 Contents

-Core elements of the price adjustment clause
+Applications of a price adjustment clause

 • Adjustment mechanism: definition of the method by which prices are adjusted, e.g. indexation or formulas